dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/Sentiment/README.md

 ## Next Steps

-Checkout the [full coding example](./Program.cs).
+Check out the [full coding example](./Program.cs).
 You can also view a live video explanation of this app and combining ML.NET + .NET for Spark in the [.NET for Apache Spark 101 video series](https://www.youtube.com/watch?v=i1AaZXzZsFY&list=PLdo4fOcmZ0oXklB5hhg1G1ZwOJTEjcQ5z&index=6&t=2s).

 Rather than performing batch processing (analyzing data that's already been stored), we can adapt our Spark + ML.NET app to instead perform real-time processing with structured streaming.

-Checkout SentimentAnalysisStream.cs to see the adapted version of the sentiment analysis program that will determine the sentiment of text live as it's typed into a terminal.
+Check out SentimentAnalysisStream.cs to see the adapted version of the sentiment analysis program that will determine the sentiment of text live as it's typed into a terminal.